Earlier this week, I launched three Inca Colors fair trade knitwear products. My first customer was my sister. Thanks, sis!

 First, I designed and knit the samples for both hats while I was in the undergraduate art program at UCSD.
 The yarn I used wasn't the best, so I found a high grade alpaca (100% baby alpaca) from Peru, but I had a hard time getting in touch with the supplier, so I was unable to buy it.

-I contacted the fair trade org to see if they could make my prototypes.
+I contacted multiple fair trade orgs to see if they could make my prototypes.
 I needed to be able to get the same size/quality yarn in just the right hues of every color of the rainbow and I wanted it to be 100% natural/eco-friendly materials, so that took about a year.
 It was worth it!
 They were able to get the really nice baby alpaca yarn from the company in Peru I liked.
 Some hues provided by the yarn company were just what I was looking for.
 Other colors were made with customized plant dyes.

 Then we developed samples with the new yarn (which has different measurements from the prototypes I made, so they had to be redesigned).
 When the knitters were done making the sample, the org would ship it to me, I would let them know if I thought something should be adjusted, then they would make a new sample with the adjustments, etc. until one was perfect.
 From there, the inventory was handknit by the talented artisans in Peru.